- GENERAL FAQs

-A. Developmental courses do not transfer, nor do credits earned as credit-by-exam at other institutions.
+A. Developmental courses do not count towards graduation, nor do credits earned as credit-by-exam at other institutions.
 College-equivalent-credit is not transferable, nor are most credits earned on the basis of articulation agreements between colleges and their local agencies and industries.
 Aside from these exceptions, almost all satisfactorily completed course work taken at regionally accredited higher education institutions is transferable.

-Q. Do CLEP test out credits work in the RBA program?
+Q. Do CLEP/DSST and Military credits count in the RBA program?

 Q. How do I apply for admission to the Regents Bachelors of Arts degree Program?